 This part 4 is intended to control the potential health hazards of diesel exhaust, by requiring that diesel-powered machines be equipped with clean-burning engines, that exhaust emissions control and conditioning systems may be required on diesel engines as specified by the commission, that exhaust emissions be monitored and controlled and that standards be established for the allowable concentrations of exhaust emissions in a mine environment.

-The rules of the commission shall require all exhaust emissions control and conditioning systems to undergo an initial series of laboratory tests, using test equipment requirements and standard procedures approved by the commission for testing for gaseous and particulate emissions.
-The commission shall compile a list of acceptable third-party laboratories where testing is performed competently and reliable results are produced.
+All exhaust emissions control and conditioning systems must undergo an initial series of laboratory tests, using test equipment requirements and standard procedures approved by the director for testing for gaseous and particulate emissions.
+The director shall compile a list of acceptable third-party laboratories where testing is performed competently and reliable results are produced.

 (b) Requirements and standards for exhaust emissions control and conditioning systems include, but are not limited to, the following: